billymwangi/telcom-churn-project/READme.md

 ## Problem Statement

 In recent years, the company has been facing an issue with customer churn.
 Churn is the rate at which customers cancel their service with a company.
 The company's churn rate has been increasing over the past few years.
 This is a major concern for the company because it is losing revenue and customers.
+The company would like to predict customers who are likely to churn.
+This will help the company to identify customers who are at risk of leaving and take steps to prevent them from leaving.

 ## Objectives